avo-hq/docs.avohq.io/docs/2.0/menu-editor.md

 ## Item visibility

-The `visible` option is avaialble on all menu item.
+The `visible` option is available on all menu items.
 It can be a boolean or a block that has access to a few things:

   - the `current_user`.
 Given that you [set a way](authentication.html#customize-the-current-user-method) for Avo to know who the current user is, that will be available in that block call
   - the [`context`](customization.html#context) object.